yanzhu22/tipFormer2025/README.md

 ## Code Usage Instructions

-### 1. Feature Extraction using Pre - trained Language Models (`feature_extractor.py`)
+### 1. Feature Extraction using Pre-trained Language Models (`feature_extractor.py`)
 This file defines a `FeatureExtractor` class for extracting features from SMILES strings and protein sequences.
-It uses the pre - trained ChemBERTa and ProtBert models.
+It uses the pre-trained ChemBERTa and ProtBert models.
 ```python
 from feature_extractor import FeatureExtractor